-Norway Terror Attacks Fast Facts
+Norway Terror Attacks Fast Facts | CNN

 He registered a farm in Rena, in eastern Norway, which allowed him access to large amounts of fertilizer.

-The young people killed on Utoya island (Pronounced: Oo-TOY-ah) were attending a Labour Party youth camp.
+The people killed on Utoya island (Pronounced: Oo-TOY-ah) were attending a Labour Party youth camp.
 Most of the 700 campers ranged in age from 16 to 22, some as young as 13.

-The young people killed on Utoya island (Pronounced: Oo-TOY-ah) were attending a Labour Party youth camp.
-Most of the 700 campers ranged in age from 16 to 22, some as young as 13.

 Norway does not have the death penalty.

-- After the bombing, Anders Behring Breivik takes a short ferry ride to Utoya island, approximately 20 miles from Oslo.
+- After the bombing, Breivik takes a short ferry ride to Utoya island, approximately 20 miles from Oslo.

 - Breivik, who was wearing a police uniform, opens fire on young adults at a Labour Party youth camp.
 He roams the grounds of the island, killing campers trying to escape.